tianbo137/baihuqian.github.io/_posts/Interview/2020-11-1-ChiSquaredTest.md

 ## 5. Application

-For an interesting application of Chi-squared test, please see my [jupyter notebook](https://github.com/tianbo137/benford_law_check)
+For an interesting application of Chi-squared test in relation to Benford's law and  checking authenticity of any numerical data like presidential votes and company revenue, please see my [jupyter notebook](https://github.com/tianbo137/benford_law_check).